 Lillian Dehn, Care and Women's Director, The Rock Community Church

 Personality differences can be "an accident waiting to happen!
+Whether it's a Church Staff, a Ministry Team or even at a Bible Study - "clashes" can flare up.
 Learn how to work better as a team because of how God uniquely designed each one of you!

 7) Children's: “The In-beteens”